gdt050579/AppCUI-rs/docs/chapter-3/event-loop/window.md

 # Window

-A window is the core component of an application and it is the object where all events from children controls are being processed.
+A window is the core component of an application.
+It is the object where all events from child controls are processed.

 <img src="img/window.png"/>